kartva/Librarian/docs/faqs.md

 A: No. Librarian will extract base compositions from a random selection of 100 000 reads.
 Only the compositions will be submitted to the web server.

+### Q: I have paired-end data.
+Which read should I upload?

+A: This depends on the library type.
+Consider the following questions: Is one of your reads and index read (e. g. read 1 in 10X scRNA-seq)?
+Don't use that one as it won't be informative.
+Will your reads be substantially different?
+For example, for standard ChIP-seq, both reads will be very similar, whereas for PBAT libraries they will be very different.
+The compositions reference database was constructed on read 1 for paired end data.
+Therefore, if none of your reads is an index read, stick with read 1.

 ### Q: Do you collect any data from samples submitted to the web app?

 A: No.